 If you have the extra cash, a super-fast lens with an f/1.4 aperture is totally a nice lens to have.
 It will give you the edge you need in low-light situations, as well as producing a shallower depth of field for your bokeh (blurry background).
 It’s available in Nikon, Canon, Sony, and Sigma versions.

 8. Nikon/Canon/Sony 50mm f/1.8 DSLR lenses

 My 50mm f/1.8 is by far my most valuable investment in photography — I shoot like 70% of my photos with it.
 These prime lenses have great image quality, the 50mm focal length is ideal for many purposes, and f/1.8 is plenty fast.
 Most importantly, these 50mm f/1.8 lenses tend to be insanely affordable, making them among the best DSLR lenses you can get.
 You could take things a step further with an f/1.4 or an f/1.2 aperture, but those cost significantly more.

 Each major brand has a 24-70mm f/2.8 lens, but these lenses are meant for professionals.
 They all cost between $1,500 and 2,000, and sometimes more.
 These are amazing lenses for general purpose photography, though, and they are every photographer’s dream.

 We listed a couple great 70-200mm f/2.8 lenses above, but going with your camera manufacturer’s version tends to offer improved quality and support.
 Canon, Nikon, Sony, and other brands offer their versions of this lens, and they tend to cost over $2,000.
 Serious photographers won’t mind the investment, though.

-Now you are ready to pack your bag with a worthy arsenal of glass to take on your photographic adventures.
+Now you are ready to pack your bag with a worthy arsenal of the best DSLR lenses to take on your photographic adventures.
 Regardless of your shooting needs, this list should get you started in the right direction.